nerds-with-keyboards/routerino/README.md

   - Support for sharing and social preview metadata
   - Snappy page transitions with automatic scroll reset, eliminating the jarring experience of landing mid-page when navigating

-Routerino is designed to work with modern browsers and has been tested with the latest versions of Chrome, Firefox, Safari, and Edge.

 ## Installation

 Ensure that you have React and React DOM installed in your project as peer dependencies.
 To add as a dev dependency: